-Dispense more servings of warm Fudge or Caramel from a 48 oz pouch with virtually no mess, product breakdown or waste for a quality product from the first serving to the last.
+EZ-Topper™ units dispense more servings of warm Fudge or Caramel from a 48-oz pouch with virtually no mess, product breakdown or waste for a quality product from the first serving to the last.

 Meet today's trends of market-driven point-of-use dispensing and holding equipment that makes a positive impact on both your business and the environment.

 Sweeten your dessert program with smarter equipment for sauces, crumbles, syrups, solids and more — all designed so you can enjoy greater profits.

 Dispense more servings of warm Fudge and Caramel from 48 oz pouches without product breakdown or waste from the first serving to the last | See specs

 Manual for EZ-Topper or Advantage Pump | Includes: Parts List, Assembly, Disassembly, Cleaning, Care & Troubleshooting

 Manual for EZ-Topper | Model EZT p/n 85790 | Series 15H & Later | Includes: Parts Breakdown, Unit Setup, Take-Down, Cleaning, Wiring Diagram & Troubleshooting Guide

 Parts breakdown diagram for EZ-Topper Twin | Model EZT p/n 85899 Series 15H